 Help for Homeowners With FHA Loans

 The Federal Housing Administration (FHA), part of the U.S. Department of Housing and Urban Development (HUD), offers protections and options to homeowners who have FHA-insured loans and are facing foreclosure.
-Under HUD policy, the loan servicer must review a borrower who has an FHA-insured loan and is behind in payments, or about to fall behind, for loss mitigation alternatives using a "waterfall" process.
+FHA loss mitigation programs include:

 Many courts have said that a servicer's failure to comply with HUD guidelines provides a defense to a foreclosure.

-FHA Waterfall Process
+Regular FHA Waterfall Process (Paused Through September 30, 2025)

 Once a borrower is eligible for a particular option, the evaluation stops.